wilsonmar/wilsonmar.github.io/_posts/2016-08-23-mac-iphone.md

 8. Sign into iCloud.
 Provide your iPhone unlock code.
 9. Scroll up to see the contact you want to exchange files.
 10. Open another Finder window and navigate to the file you want to transfer.
-11. Drag and drop the file between the two Finder windows.
+11. Drag and drop the file on the picture icon representing your phone.
-12. On your iPhone, files transferred should appear among your <strong>Photos</strong>.

     PROTIP: AirDrop transfers only specific types of files: photos, videos, and locations.

+    On your iPhone,

+12. click "Accept".
+13. files transferred should appear among your <strong>Photos</strong>.

 ## AirTrans alternative